zhihuiqau/intro-gispro/README.md

 Please attribute code usage by citing the book or linking to the GitHub repository:

-> Wu, Q. (2025). _Introduction to GIS Programming: A Practical Python Guide to Open Source Geospatial Tools_. [https://gispro.gishub.org](https://gispro.gishub.org)
+> Wu, Q. (2025). _Introduction to GIS Programming: A Practical Python Guide to Open Source Geospatial Tools_.
+Independently published.
+ISBN 979-8286979455. <https://amazon.com/dp/B0FFW34LL3>

 While the code is freely available, the **text, figures, and images** in this book are **copyrighted** by the author and may not be reproduced, redistributed, or modified without explicit permission.
 This includes all written content, custom diagrams, and embedded visualizations unless otherwise noted.